 This post may contain affiliate links.
 Please see my disclosure policy for details.

-If you’re looking for where Claire and Frank’s house was filmed in Boston, then you only need look for the Downhill Street Outlander location.
+If you’re looking for where Claire and Frank’s house was filmed in Boston, then you only need to look for the Downhill Street Outlander location.

 It may surprise fans to know that all of the scenes for Boston in Outlander weren’t actually filmed in the United States of America at all!
 They were all shot in bonnie Scotland.

 This also goes for the outside of Claire and Frank’s home on Furey Street which was shot in the West End of Glasgow.